Ironclad Tactics: Gameplay

 Cards fall into four categories: human troops, ironclad units, parts to equip on ironclads, and tactics.
 Once either human or ironclad units are deployed in a specific lane, they will continue forward until they hit an obstacle or another unit, ordered by the player to stop, moved to another lane, or reaches the far end of the map.
 Most ironclad units can be equipped with parts such as weapons or armor to help in combat.
 Tactics are used to maneuver units to new lanes on the battlefield, heal ironclads, or one-time effects.
 Many cards have a means to gain more powerful version of the cards by completing certain goals through the game's campaign.
 For example, veteran riflement troops can be obtain by deploying a minimum number of normal riflemen troops.

 The goal in each match is typically to earn a number of victory points before the other side.
 Most often, this is done by having ironclad units successfully cross the battlefield, earning a number of points depending on the unit type.
 There are other means of earning victory points that may be specific to the battlefield, for example by holding onto mortars spaces for the duration of a turn earns a point.
 Other maps may feature different goals such as holding out against an enemy barrage for a number of turns, preventing the opposite side from scoring enough victory points to win.

 In addition to the game's campaign mode which can be played alone or in cooperative multiplayer, certain maps have puzzle challenges, where the player must find a way to achieve victory with a specific set of cards given to them.
 Other matches feature skirmishes where players can challenge others with each side using the same card deck.

 Development

 Zachtronics announced the game in August 2012, and was released through Steam for Windows, OS X, and Linux computers on September 18, 2013.

 Reception

-Ironclad Tactic was met with mixed reviews upon release and has a Metacritic rating of 69.
+Ironclad Tactics was met with mixed reviews upon release and has a Metacritic rating of 69.

 PC Gamer said "A clever reworking of the card-based strategy game formula, which could stand to be just a little more rewarding" and awarded the game a 70/100.